i-yam-jeremy/maya-voxelizer-plug-in/README.md

 ![demo image](readme-resources/armadillo-demo.jpg)

 ## Usage
 1. Download or build the plug-in.
-For macOS, there is a pre-built binary [here]().
-If you are using another system, follow the build instructions [here]().
+For macOS, there is a pre-built binary [here](https://github.com/i-yam-jeremy/maya-retopo-plugin/releases/latest).
+If you are using another system, follow the build instructions below.

 2. Install the plug-in in Maya.
 Go to Windows > Settings/Preferences > Plug-in Manager.
 The click "Browser" and select the compiled binary.